Nancy Beatty

 Nancy Beatty is a Canadian actress.
 Best known as a stage actress, she has also appeared in film and television roles.

 On stage, she is a four-time Dora Mavor Moore Award winner, winning in 1990 for George F. Walker's Love and Anger, in 1991 for Morris Panych's 7 Stories, in 1995 for John Murrell's The Faraway Nearby and in 1999 for Walker's Risk Everything.
 She was also a nominee in 1986 for Don Hannah's The Wedding Script and in 1997 for Carole Fréchette's The Four Lives of Marie.

-In film, she appeared in The Michelle Apartments, Henry & Verlin, Life with Billy, Losing Chase, The Confessor, Casino Jack, Lars and the Real Girl, The Shipping News and For Those Who Hunt the Wounded Down.
+In film, she appeared in Where's Pete, The Michelle Apartments, Henry & Verlin, Life with Billy, Losing Chase, The Confessor, Casino Jack, Lars and the Real Girl, The Shipping News, For Those Who Hunt the Wounded Down, and City on Fire.
 She garnered a Genie Award nomination for Best Actress at the 15th Genie Awards in 1994 for Henry & Verlin.

 On television, she appeared in The Newsroom and Foolish Heart, and garnered a Gemini Award nomination for Best Performance by an Actress in a Guest Role in a Dramatic Series for an appearance on This Is Wonderland.